pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 [script]: https://github.com/pgreze/dotfiles/blob/main/bin/aidea.py

-That's why stay in Android Studio would be more convenient, so let's try to discover how we can use it to quickly run arbitrary commands.
+That's why ideally stay in Android Studio would be more convenient, so let's see what's available in order to run arbitrary commands.

 # Android Studio hidden gem: run arbitrary Gradle commands from your IDE